sim590/lain-wiki/Layouts.md

 Old `uselesstile` patches
 =========================

-Useless gaps have been finally integrated in Awesome 4.0, so the `useless*` layouts have been removed.
+Useless gaps have been integrated in Awesome 4.0, so the `useless*` layouts have been removed.

 Following are a couple of `uselesstile` variants that were not part of lain: they are kept only for reference.